 Sant Hilari Sacalm to Figueres

-It was time to head back home, for the first day I will have two of my colleagues to cycle with to Girona, one colleague is heading to Switerzland and the other to Greece.
+It was time to head back to Amsterdam, I did leave alone two of my colleagues were cycling with me to Girona, one colleague is heading to Switerzland and the other to Greece.

-For me, today’s ride will be 83 km, was I going to end the day in Figueres, as I wanted to visit the Salvador Dali museum in Figueres.
-My colleagues had other destinations on the same route for the day.
+For me, today’s ride will be 83 km, as I was going to end the day in Figueres, as I wanted to visit the Salvador Dali museum in Figueres.
+My colleagues had other destinations on the same route for this day.

 Figueres -Saint-Pierre la Mer

-I spend the previous evening visiting Salvador Dali museum and explore the town.
+I spend the previous evening visiting the Salvador Dali museum and exploring the town.
 I stayed in a small apartment that I had for myself.
 Woke up early, got ready and headed out for today’s ride of 160 km.